-These pro tips will help you understand the current safety guidelines in place for the city and prepare for anything travel related.
+These pro tips will help you understand the current safety guidelines in place for the city and prepare for anything travel-related.
 Learn about smoking and alcohol laws, currency exchange, weather, and more to plan the best getaway.
 We kindly ask that you comply with all current restrictions in place to keep everyone healthy while enjoying time in Nashville.
 As Nashville welcomes visitors who are ready to travel, we're constantly keeping your well-being in mind by wearing masks, doing health screens, and socially distancing.

 Find helpful resources here or call 800-657-6910 for personal assistance with current safety guidelines in Nashville.